Reinholdtsen/the0nion/index.md

 ## About Us

-The 0nion is your go-to source for satirical news that's fresh, savory, and sure to bring tears (of laughter).
+The 0nion is your go-to source for news that's so fresh it hasn't even happened yet.
 Check out our [about page](/about) to learn more.

 ## Contact